dotse/tls-fed-auth/tls-fed-auth.md

 -   cache_ttl (OPTIONAL)

     Specifies the duration in seconds for caching downloaded federation metadata, allowing for independent caching outside of specific HTTP configurations, particularly useful when the communication mechanism isn't HTTP-based.
 In the event of a metadata publication outage, members can rely on cached metadata until it expires, as indicated by the exp claim in the JWS header (see (#metadata-signing)).
 Once expired, metadata MUST no longer be trusted to maintain federation security.
-If cache_ttl is not specified, metadata MUST be refreshed before the expiration time.
+If cache_ttl is omitted, there MUST still be a mechanism to refresh the metadata before its expiration to maintain validity and ensure uninterrupted federation operations.

 -   Entities (REQUIRED)